Bonus1337/spam-rf-clean/README.md

 ## Notebook outline

+This project follows a classic NLP classification flow using TF-IDF and Random Forests.
+It now includes full evaluation metrics for the model's performance on the test set.

 | Section | What you’ll learn |
 |---------|-------------------|
 | 1.
 Load data | Pandas basics, class balance |